activeviam/mac/docs/data_model.md

 ### Import Info

-The Import Info hierarchy contains the name of the folder that contained the statistics.
-If the statistics had no parent folder, the name `"autoload-" + LocalTime.now().toString()` will be attributed for the Import Info of the statistic.
+The *Import Info* hierarchy contains the name of the folder that contained the statistics.
+If the statistics had no parent folder, the name `autoload-<timestamp>` will be attributed for the *Import Info* of the statistic.